Bug #1745

 puppet.domain is in the list of alt names for a puppet master.
 I think this was always the case, but may have been introduced when they moved from certdnsnames to dns_alt_names (due to a CVE).

-Updated by Greg Sutcliffe 7 months ago
+Updated by Greg Sutcliffe about 12 years ago

 Dominic Cleal wrote: